-Thus, it follows that unlike earlier known presentations on the structure of leptonic families \cite{25,33,34}, the suggested theory of unification of leptons and their neutrinos leads us once again to the correspondence principle according to which, the mass, charge and vector moment of the neutrino proportionally respectively to the mass, charge and vector moment of fermion of the same families of doublets or singlets.
+Thus, unlike the earlier presentations on the structure of leptonic families [37,38], the suggested theory of unification of leptons and their neutrinos leads us to a correspondence principle that the mass, charge and vector dipole moment of the neutrino are proportional, respectively, to the mass, charge and vector dipole moment of a lepton of the same family.

-For completeness, we include in the discussion an experimental possibility to rewatch in the nucleus field the Coulomb's behavior of massive Dirac neutrinos.
-In the case of spinless nuclei, on the elastic scattering influences only the properties of an incoming particle itself.
-With this was connected the fact \cite{35} that the scattering angle $\theta_{l}$ may be expressed as a function of the neutrino charge $f_{1l}(0)$ and vector dipole $f_{2l}(0)$ form factors:
+For completeness, we include in the discussion an experimental possibility to follow in the nucleus field the Coulomb behavior of massive Dirac neutrinos.
+In the case of spinless nuclei, on the elastic scattering influence only the properties of an incoming particle itself.
+With this was connected the fact [39] that the scattering angle $\theta_{l}$ may be expressed as a function of the neutrino charge $f_{1l}(0)$ and vector dipole $f_{2l}(0)$ form factors: